-In fact, developing QueryPie was a job that could not be planned, designed and developed as quickly as creating a customer’s homepage or ERP (Outsourcing service or SI) that I have made in the past.
-So I thought it would be nice to write down the difficult problems and new discoveries I experienced while developing.
+Developing QueryPie was a job that could not be planned, designed, and developed as quickly as creating a customer’s homepage or ERP (Outsourcing service or SI) that I have made in the past.
+So I thought it would be nice to write down the difficult problems and discoveries I experienced while developing.
 I also want to talk about the development background.

 So today, I want to go back in time and tell you where all this started.